Group name - Hull Handbell Change Ringers

 Hull Surprise Minor - the rules

-Ring Primrose over Norwich with 3rds at the half lead.
+Ring Primrose Surprise over Norwich Surprise with 3rds at the half lead.

 The Structure